 - I.1.e.1.
 Teaching Rounds: Residents must attend and participate in clinical rounds on a daily basis during the clinical training period.
 The resident should lead rounds discussions an average of once weekly. - I.1.e.2.
 Formal Conferences: Residents must attend formal conferences such as clinicopathologic conferences, journal clubs, or seminars in internal medicine and related disciplines weekly.
 Conferences given within a veterinary practice or hospital, or at a medical school or medical teaching hospital, are acceptable.
 The resident must give a formal presentation at such a conference at least once per year (a presentation at a regional, state or national meeting may substitute for this presentation). - I.1.e.3.
-Continuing Education Meetings: The resident must attend at least one major veterinary medical or human medical meeting during the residency.
+Continuing Education Meetings: The resident must attend at least one major veterinary medical or human medical meeting during the residency. - I.1.f.

-I.1.f.
 Hospital Facilities and Specialized Diagnostic and Therapeutic Equipment

-The following equipment is required to be available in the primary training hospital: standard radiographic, ultrasonographic, electrocardiographic, and endoscopic equipment.
+Standard radiographic, ultrasonographic, electrocardiographic, and endoscopic equipment must be available at the primary training site.
 Clinical pathology capabilities including CBC, serum chemistries, blood gases, urinalysis, cytology, parasitology, microbiology, and endocrinology must be available in the primary training hospital or by arrangement with local or regional laboratories.
+Residents should receive instruction in ultrasonography and endoscopy by appropriate board-certified specialists and other procedures pertinent to the practice of SAIM.
+Endoscopic training should include the respiratory, gastrointestinal, and urinary tracts.
+A 24-hour, seven day a week intensive care facility must be present at the primary training site.
+An intensive care facility is a designated area of a hospital facility that is dedicated to the care of patients who are seriously ill or in need of continuous monitoring.
+The intensive care facility must be staffed by qualified veterinary technicians with direct oversight by a licensed veterinarian.

-Residents should receive instruction in ultrasonography, echocardiography, endoscopy, blood pressure measurement, and in electrodiagnostics including ECGs, EEGs, and EMGs.
-Access to an intensive care facility is necessary.
-Access to nuclear medicine, computed axial tomography and magnetic resonance imaging is recommended but not required.
+Access to computed axial tomography is required.
+Access to magnetic resonance imaging and nuclear medicine is highly recommended but not required.